stanford-crfm/levanter/docs/Blog-Post.md

 XXX Positioning?

-Today, we are excited to announce the release of [Levanter](https://github.com/stanford-crfm/levanter), a new codebase for training foundation models.
+We are excited to announce the release of [Levanter](https://github.com/stanford-crfm/levanter), a new codebase for training foundation models.
 Levanter is a [JAX](https://github.com/google/jax)-based codebase for training foundation models that is designed to be legible, scalable, and reproducible: